 What support will I have as an online student?

 You will learn from leading academics and industry figures, have access to community boards and instant messaging services, regular live discussions and support from a dedicated Student Services Coordinator – all to help guide you through your student journey.
 You will also have access to 24/7 technical support, should you have any issues in accessing the virtual learning environment.

 As for materials, the online learning environment contains videos and interactive activities for you to watch and learn from as necessary.
 You’ll also have access to the university’s online library – including e-textbooks, journal articles and specialist industry reports (for example, Mintel).

 Of course - we aim to be flexible as many students who study online also study overseas.
 We adapt our appointments to suit you.
 If visiting campus isn’t feasible then we have other ways we can offer support.
 Watch this video (40 seconds in) for more information.

 Are these degrees flexible if you are working full-time?

 Absolutely!
 We have designed these degrees so that you can study and work at the same time.
-In fact, 98% of our current Online MBA students work and study at the same time – it’s a great benefit to be able to apply the learning from your studies immediately to the workplace.
+In fact, 96% of all our online students work and study at the same time – it’s a great benefit to be able to apply the learning from your studies immediately to the workplace.

 How many hours of study is recommended per week?